yaniv-golan/openai-structured/README.md

   - 200K context window
   - 100K output tokens
   - Does not support streaming (will return 400 error if attempted)
-  - Fixed parameters (see note below)
+  - Limited parameter support (see note below)

 - `o3-mini-2025-01-31`
   - 200K context window
   - 100K output tokens
   - Supports streaming
-  - Fixed parameters (see note below)
+  - Limited parameter support (see note below)

 ### Development Aliases

 - `gpt-4o`: Latest GPT-4 structured model (supports streaming)
 - `gpt-4o-mini`: Latest mini variant (supports streaming)
-- `o1`: Latest optimized model (fixed parameters, no streaming)
+- `o1`: Latest optimized model (limited parameters, no streaming)
-- `o3`: Latest optimized model (fixed parameters, no streaming)
+- `o3`: Latest optimized model (limited parameters, no streaming)
-- `o3-mini`: Latest mini optimized model (fixed parameters, supports streaming)
+- `o3-mini`: Latest mini optimized model (limited parameters, supports streaming)

 Note: Use dated versions in production for stability.
 Aliases automatically use the latest compatible version.

 > **Important Notes**:
 >
-> 1. o1 and o3 models have fixed parameters that cannot be modified:
+> 1. o1 and o3 models only support the following parameters:
->    - temperature: Fixed at 1.0
->    - top_p: Fixed at 1.0
->    - frequency_penalty: Fixed at 0.0
+>    - max_completion_tokens
->    - presence_penalty: Fixed at 0.0
+>    - reasoning_effort
+>    Attempting to use other parameters (temperature, top_p, etc.) will raise an OpenAIClientError.
 >
 > 2. Streaming Support:
 >    - o1-2024-12-17: Does not support streaming.
 Setting stream=True will result in a 400 error with message: "Unsupported value: 'stream' does not support true with this model.
 Supported values are: false"
 >    - o3: Does not support streaming.
 Setting stream=True will result in a 400 error
 >    - o3-mini and o3-mini-high: Support streaming
 >
-> Attempting to modify fixed parameters will raise an OpenAIClientError.
-> Use other models if you need to adjust these parameters or require streaming support.
+> Use other models if you need to adjust temperature, top_p, or other parameters not supported by o1/o3 models.

 ## Error Handling